Types of Machine Learning algorithms You Should known

 2. Unsupervised Learning: Finding Hidden Patterns

 Another key application of unsupervised learning is in AI-driven market basket analysis, where retailers analyze large transaction datasets to understand which products are frequently purchased together.
 This insight allows companies to create better product bundling strategies and optimize inventory management.
+For retailers, knowing What are five marketing strategies that retailers spend half of their annual budget on? can help allocate resources to leverage these analyses.

 Key Applications of Unsupervised Learning: